 Ee Peng - a syntropic Zen farmer in an industrial space

-This is part of a series of photo essay titled "Local Food System and Climate Change" initiated and photographed by Jen Chan, with text by Chen Chingwei.
-The photos in this series is made between May 2020 and April 2021.
+This is part of a series of photo essays titled "Local Food System and Climate Change" initiated and photographed by Jen Chan, with text by Chen Chingwei.
+The photos in this series are made between May 2020 and April 2021.

 Behind the grey concrete facade of Wah Son Engineering lies a verdant soil-based urban farm.
 Laid out in timber-sided raised beds, the farm flows around the edges of the building like liquid pooling around a solid, filling the eye with an expanse of lushness, softening the hard corners of the buildings, and veiling the wire fences.